 The GB #7 player has earned a reputation for her team play as well as her shooting talents and is co-captain of the squad alongside Sophie Carrigill.

-Whilst at the University of Illinois, Helen combined academic and athletic endeavours with great success, graduating with an Undergraduate degree in Kinesiology in May 2014 with High Honors.
+While at the University of Illinois, Helen combined academic and athletic endeavours with great success, graduating with an Undergraduate degree in Kinesiology in May 2014 with High Honours.
 Helen then went on to complete a Master of Science degree in Business Administration the following year, graduating in August 2015.

 Show your support for Helen Freeman by sharing their bio!